 Frequently asked questions

-After cancer therapy you usually have the opportunity to undergo medical rehabilitation.
+After treatment for cancer, you usually have the option of undergoing medical rehabilitation.

-On the one hand, these measures may take place as follow-up treatment directly after surgery, chemotherapy, or radiation therapy; on the other hand, they may be carried out as oncologic aftercare for up to a year after the initial treatment is completed (surgery, radiation, or chemotherapy).
+This can take place as follow-up treatment immediately after surgery, chemotherapy or radiation treatment, or as oncological aftercare up to one year after completion of the initial treatment (surgery, radiation or chemotherapy).

 In the context of social legislation, a severely disabled person is one whose health is impaired with a degree of disability (GdB) of at least 50.
 You are entitled to a severely handicapped pass if your degree is 50 or above.